playtvapk/streamteste/README.md

 Play YouTube live streams in any player

 ## Choose script option
 youtube-live.py - Uses a flask server to automatically pull the actuall stream link.
-Server needs to be running all the time for m3u to work. <br>
+Server needs to be running all the time for m3u to work.
+Best for always working stream<br>
 youtube-non-server.py - Pulls stream link into m3u but script will have to manually run (or cron job) every few hours as the stream links will expire

 ## Requirements